Ceelog/phpdoc-en/src/ref/ctype.md

     The string AbCd1zyZ9 consists of all letters or digits.
     The string foo!#$bar does not consist of all letters or digits.

-### Notes

-> **Note**:
->
-> If an <span class="type">integer</span> between -128 and 255 inclusive
-> is provided, it is interpreted as the ASCII value of a single
-> character (negative values have 256 added in order to allow characters
-> in the Extended ASCII range).
-Any other integer is interpreted as a
-> string containing the decimal digits of the integer.

 ### See Also

 -   <span class="function">ctype\_alpha</span>